harrislab-brown/km-droplet-onto-bath/README.md

 ## Legacy Notes
 `Read_me.txt` contains the original description of the folder system and an older entry-point (`VertPolarExact*.m`).
 The modern workflow routes runs through `simulation_code/solve_motion.m` and the 2024 sweepers.

-## Citation
+## Cite This Work
-If you use this code or reproduce results, please cite the associated paper(s).
-If you need a specific bib entry, open an issue or contact the authors.
+If you use this code or reproduce results, please cite the companion paper.
+A BibTeX entry will be added upon publication.
+In the meantime, cite as “Agüero, Galeano‑Rios, Ragazzo, Gabbard, Harris, Milewski (2025), Droplet rebounds off a fluid bath: kinematic match simulations and experiments.”

 ## Contact
 Questions or issues with running the code?
 - Open an issue on this repository, or
 - Contact the maintainer(s).
 Legacy notes list: grcarlosa@gmail.com